 Business travel comes with some serious costs—and we’re not talking about the toll it takes on the company card.
 From the fast and fried food consumed in airports, to the lack of exercise one gets when staying at hotels, to the stress and dehydration (and imbibing!) that tends to comes hand in hand with trips—there’s no denying that the health-minded business traveler has plenty to gripe about.

 Luckily, the trend toward wellness continues to be on the rise.
-The Global Wellness Institute estimates that the “workplace wellness” and “wellness tourism” industries pulled in 43 billion and 563 billion, respectively, in 2015.
+The Global Wellness Institute estimates that the “wellness travel” industry is currently pulling in 639 billion annually (projected to grow to 919 billion by 2022), while the “workplace wellness” industry pulls in 47 billion (projected to rise to 66 billion).
 Has the hospitality sector noticed?
 You bet.
 A growing number of hotels are enabling health-conscious business travelers to keep up with their at-home habits even while on the road.
 Sure, meetings all day followed by a much-deserved martini (or two) and a steak dinner will always have its place among many a business traveler.
 But for those who opt for a more balanced lifestyle while away, an array of healthy options—from yoga and meditation, to spas and green shakes—are showing up at more and more hotels and resorts.

 Here are five destinations that are putting a modern, healthful twist on your company-mandated trips: